dannybauman/30-day-map-challenge-2025/maps/01-points/firebase-studio/README.md

 ---

 **Verdict**: Firebase Studio is powerful but has friction.
-The full VS Code editor is a killer feature for complex projects, but the API key requirements make it slower than competitors for quick prototypes. **Use it when you need Firebase's ecosystem, not for rapid experimentation.**
+The full VS Code editor is a standout feature for complex projects, but the API key requirements make it slower than competitors for quick prototypes. **Use it when you need Firebase's ecosystem, not for rapid experimentation.**